Home / Resources / Bachelors vs Masters

-Bachelors vs. Masters – a sometimes tricky decision to make.
+Bachelor’s vs. Master’s – a sometimes tricky decision to make.
 Many of the highest-paying jobs necessitate a university degree.
 Getting an entry-level position may be easier with an associate’s degree or certification, but earning a bachelor’s or master’s degree might enhance one’s career in the short and long run.
 This page will provide all the information prospective students need to make an informed decision about their future, cover the basics of understanding what the two types of degrees are about, and answer critical questions as well.

 There are several types of bachelor’s degrees, the most common being:

 The number of young Americans earning a bachelor’s degree is steadily rising.
-The U.S. Census Bureau reports that the percentage of people age 25 and older with a bachelor’s degree or higher jumped from 29.9% to 36.0% from 2010 to 2019.
+The U.S. Census Bureau reports that the percentage of people age 25 and older with a bachelor’s degree or higher jumped from 30.4% to 37.9% from 2011 to 2021[1].

 Like bachelor’s degrees, there are many different types of master’s degrees available, depending on the field of study.
 Some common types of master’s degrees include:

-A report published by the U.S. Census Bureau states that young Americans aged 25 and over whose highest degree was a master’s has doubled to 21 million in 2018 compared to 10.4 million in 2000.
+A report published by the U.S. Census Bureau states that young Americans aged 25 and over whose highest degree was a master’s has doubled to 24.1 million in 2021 compared to 16.05 million in 2011[1].

 Bachelor’s vs Master’s Degrees – Broad Comparison |